 - Gather all the ingredients.

-- Peel potatoes and remove the eyes.
+- Peel 1½ lb russet and Yukon Gold potatoes and remove the eyes.

 - Transfer to a pot of cold water to soak for 2-3 minutes.

-- Once boiling, reduce heat to medium (or even lower heat to maintain the boil).
-Cook the potatoes until tender, about 15 minutes (I usually cover the lid, slightly ajar, so water won't evaporate too fast.
+- Once boiling, reduce the heat to medium (or even lower heat to maintain the boil).
+Cook the potatoes until tender, about 15 minutes (I usually cover the lid, slightly ajar, so water won‘t evaporate too fast.

 - When a skewer goes through the potato easily, turn off the heat.
 Drain the water completely.

 - Rinse under hot running water and drain.
-Repeat 1-2 times to wash away excess starch.
+Repeat 1–2 times to wash away the excess starch.
 Drain really well.

 - Put the pot back on the stove and let them dry for a few minutes on low heat.
 With a stainless steel potato masher, mash the potatoes until you have a creamy and even mash.